iguillenp/iguillenp.github.io/_news/2024-04-1-phd-research-stay-24.md

 related_posts: false
 ---

-My doctoral research stay in Turin begins.
+My PhD research stay in Turin begins.
 Check the status ⏩ <a href="/blog/2024/phd-research-stay-24/">PhD Research Stay in Torino</a>.